oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-check-your-sql-server-is-up-to-date/rule.md

 ---

-Most patches are for security.
+​​​Most patches are for security.
 SQL Slammer showed that it's no good waiting a month before you decide to install a service pack.
 I would say wait one week and then install the service pack (maximum delay should be 2 weeks)

-- Manually check your server using **@@version**
+- Manually check your server using **@@​version**

+ ​